Timeline

 D&D 4th edition gives significant fewer options in combat, skills, feat and equipment – but due to increased power of the classes and races it is more epic.
 There is fewer options in character building and there is also no multi classing in 4th edition.

 The character build is lot more like a World of Warcraft tree than what is known from previous D&D editions.
-All characters uses “powers”
+All characters uses “powers” in combat which makes every class seem semi-magical and epic.

 In addition emphasis has been put on developing strong roles for both monsters and players, making combat a real interplay of